wwymak/udacity-selfdrivingcar-nd/CarND-Behavioral-Cloning-P3/README.md

 ## Behavioral Cloning Project

 This project is to simulate good driving behaviour using deep learning.
-Data is collected on a simulator track and a network is trained such that the car can drive round on the track in autonomous mode
+Data is collected on a simulator track and a network is trained such that the car can drive round on the track in autonomous mode.

 ## Data Collection:
 The aim of the project is for the car the drive along the center of track1, and thus good centre lane driving data is